ottingbob/data-science-examples/README.md

 > Part 3 dives into market based valuations
 - derivatives-with-python/part3

+The following examples come from the Building Machine Leaning Powered Applications Going From Idea to Product Python book
+- building-ml-powered-apps/

 ### Resources

 Interesting [hacker news article](https://news.ycombinator.com/item?id=34971883) talks about challenges they have with AI in development scenarios.
 It sounds like it is mostly frustrations due to deployment / infrastructure and rapid prototyping